Open-Attestation/documentation-website/website/docs/docs-section/introduction.md

 ## Verifiable Document

-A verifiable document (or verifiable credential) is a tamper-evident document that cryptographically proves who issued it.
+Verifiable Document (or verifiable credential) is a tamper-evident document that cryptographically proves who issued it.
 They are the electronic equivalent of the physical documents that we all possess today, such as: plastic cards, passports, driving licences, qualifications and awards, etc

 ## Transferable Records